sefinek24/Genshin-Impact-ReShade/Data/README.txt

 Do not share screenshots with your UID and visible shaders or ReShade overlay!

 » RAY TRACING
 If you want Ray Tracing (beta release) in Genshin Impact, become my patron.
-You don't need to have RTX graphic card.
+You don't need to have Nvidia RTX graphic card.

 » DISCORD SERVER
 https://discord.gg/SVcbaRc7gH